Nucleic Acid - Structure and Function (BIOC410 | CHEM568M)

 Cellular and Molecular Biophysics (CHEM422X | BIOC420X | CHEM507X)

 Biophysical principles behind molecular and cellular processes.
+The course will emphasize on the modelling of bio-macromolecule's biomechanics and structural transition using statistical mechanics method.
 Topics include: protein folding, DNA mechanics, molecular self-assembly, molecular motor, systems biology, cell motility, mechanobiology, cell sensing, biomolecular networks, and biological pattern formation.
-Tools and techniques used at the frontier of nanoscience and nano-bio-technology will be introduced including: molecular biosensors, aptamers, DNA-origami, single-molecule biophysics, super-resolution microscopy, and DNA sequencing.
+Tools and techniques used at the frontier of nanoscience will be introduced including: molecular biosensors, single-molecule biophysics, and super-resolution microscopy.